-- 290. If the peak civil construction period for the proposed East Anglia ONE North, East Anglia TWO, and Sizewell C New Nuclear Power Station all coincided then the peak demand for staff would be 1,990 staff.
-This purposefully assumed that all of the employment for the proposed East Anglia ONE North and for the proposed East Anglia TWO projects would be sourced regionally to make an absolute realistic worst case scenario. - 291.
+- 290. If the peak civil construction period for the proposed East Anglia TWO, East Anglia ONE North, and Sizewell C New Nuclear Power Station all coincided then the peak demand for staff would be 1,990 staff.
+This purposefully assumed that all of the employment for the proposed East Anglia TWO and ONE North projects would be sourced regionally to make an absolute realistic worst case scenario. - 291.
 Table 30.88 indicates that this would have a high magnitude impact on the regional labour market due to an increase in demand of 4.32% of the labour that is regionally available. - 292.
 However, it should be noted that this is not an assessment of continuous employment during this period because that information is not publicly available for Sizewell C New Nuclear Power Station.
 Furthermore, the duration of the peak employment period is not known but overall employment is assumed to be measured in decades.
 Similarly, no attempt has been made to calculate the indirect or induced employment.
 However, this would be similarly high.